 The Big Lake boasts 52 miles of shoreline.
 With events on and off the water, you’re looking at a lot of ground to cover.
 Fortunately, celebrations are set in three main areas and free shuttles run on Saturday and Sunday.

 - Downtown Hawley groups the northernmost businesses; those located along Route 6 in town.
-The Settlers Inn, Hawley Silk Mill, Ritz Company Playhouse, and Penny Lane Candies & Candles are there.
+The Settlers Inn, Hawley Silk Mill, The Stourbridge Line and Ritz Company Playhouse are there.

 Free parking is available at the Lake Wallenpaupack Visitors Center and the Wallenpaupack Area High School.
 Free shuttles stop at both locations on Saturday and Sunday.